area9innovation/flow9/doc/linux.markdown

 git lfs pull
 ```
 # Install `Haxe`
-Our build servers use haxe 3.2.1 and neko 2.0.0.
-Haxe 3.4.* should work.
+Our build servers use haxe 4.2.5 and neko 2.3.0.

 A Linux installer is available here: [Haxe download
 site](https://haxe.org/download/)